 1. Sarajevo: exploring alternative cores

 Kicking off the project in Sarajevo, we explored in couples how alternative cores could support the transformations planned in the design brief.
 A core is in this context seen as the main structural and/or installation component that defines the flexibility of spaces.
 In building transformations, the core is permanent: while the rest of a building can adapt to new usages, the core remains the same.
 There are several kinds of cores imaginable, for example as an outer shell that provides much vertical flexibility (like the Amsterdam canal houses).

-We looked at core principle, based on the Centre Pompidou in Paris.
+We looked at a core principle, based on the Centre Pompidou in Paris.
 This type is characterized by a superstructure that spans large horizontal spaces.
 The load-bearing structure and the installations form an outer shell that provides transformation possibilities within.
 As specified in the design brief, three transformation scenarios for the GTBLab with floor areas of about 150, 300 and 450 m2 had to be considered with different functional typologies (housing, office and education).
 We thus came up with a draft design that consists of a ground floor of about 150 m2 and then extends vertically with one or two floors in the other scenarios.
 A staircase at the outside of the building is then added to the building in those scenarios.